 Roasted Cauliflower with Creamy Parmesan Dip

-Roasted Cauliflower with Parmesan Dipping Sauce — Even people who say they don’t like cauliflower will love this version!
-Oven roasted cauliflower is easy to prepare, and I’ve given detailed instructions on bake times and oven temperatures.
+🧀🎉 My Oven Roasted Cauliflower Recipe with Parmesan Dipping Sauce is one that is loved even by people who say they don’t like cauliflower!
+Crispy roasted cauliflower is easy to prepare, and I’ve given detailed instructions on bake times and oven temperatures below to guarantee yours turns out great.

 Roasted Cauliflower with Creamy Parmesan Dip - Even people who say they don't like cauliflower will love this version!
 Healthy & easy!

-Drizzled with a little coconut oil, seasoned with smoked paprika or turmeric, and baked for about 20 minutes.
-It’s vegan, gluten-free, and full of flavor.
+• Drizzled with a little coconut oil, seasoned with smoked paprika or turmeric, and baked for about 20 minutes, this recipe is vegan, gluten-free, and full of flavor.

 Roasted Cauliflower with Creamy Parmesan Dip - Even people who say they don't like cauliflower will love this version!
 Healthy & easy!